 Center's ability to provide chronic disease management for a wide

 - 6. How long does it take to get an appointment with a doctor?

-- The current waiting time to see a provider is about two weeks.
+- The current waiting time to see a provider is about 2 to 4 weeks.

-Partnership Health Center also has a number of Same Day Appointments
+with a provider, Partnership Health Center has a number of Same Day